apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segmentmk.md

 other records within this segment.
 These root references give enough context for parsing all records within a segment without any external information.

+The 16-bit `blobrefcount` field indicates the number of external blob record references that follow after the root record references.
+External blobs are binary values stored in an external data store, and the blobref list makes it possible to quickly find all such references without having to do a full traversal of all repository content.
+The list of active references is given to data store garbage collection so it won't collect the referenced binaries.

 Journals
 ========